Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_client_connection_management.md

   - Client failing to connect due to approval denied (see [Connection Approval](../../basics/connection-approval.md))
 - things to look out for:
   - Client-Side:
-    - Does the state of the client before connecting have an impact (i.e. if connecting after disconnecting from another game or hosting one)
+    - Does the state of the client before connecting have an impact (that is, if connecting after disconnecting from another game or hosting one)
     - Does the game state get properly replicated from the server when connecting?
   - Server-Side:
     - Does the server properly handle reconnections or late-joining, if the game supports it, or does it deny approval if not?